 What we're doing

-- Over 600 mothers and pregnant women received information about COVID-19 prevention for new mothers and young children
+- 1,817 parents received information about COVID-19 prevention for new mothers and young children

-- Ongoing COVID-19 awareness social media campaign including production of 2 videos on physical distancing and mask wearing
+- Ongoing COVID-19 awareness social media campaign including production of two videos on physical distancing and mask wearing

 - 8 infrared thermometers purchased

 - 119 boxes of soap distributed

 - 23 health centres receiving on-going COVID-19 prevention training sessions

 - 142 health workers trained in Coronavirus prevention

 - 16 primary school head teachers trained in COVID-19 prevention

 - 29 public place managers trained in disinfection of markets, schools, and other public spaces